 Keeping freight moving is a critical part of regional mobility.
 Most of the products we buy come from someplace else, and many of the goods we produce in Oregon move on to markets in other states and countries.
 The global economy is expanding rapidly, and our region's ability to move products to far-flung markets depends on an efficient transportation system.
-With its location on Interstate 5, the West Coast artery of the Interstate Highway System, the greater Portland region is ideally situated to move freight by truck.
+With its location on Interstate 5, the West Coast artery of the Interstate Highway System, the greater Portland region is ideally situated to move freight by truck, and on an average weekday freight accounts for roughly 12% of the vehicle trips in the region.
 But with Portland International Airport, two Class 1 railroads (mainline railroads Union Pacific and Burlington Northern/Santa Fe), the southern terminus of the 400-mile Olympic Pipeline, and a location at the confluence of two major rivers with ocean access and several marine terminals, the region's freight transportation system is a multimodal network.